Salvatore Annunziata*, Riccardo Laudicella, Federico Caobelli, Daniele A. Pizzuto and Young Aimn Working Group Pages 6 - 13 ( 8 )

-Results.
-Some recent studies about potentials and limitation of 18F-FDG PET/CT in staging melanoma, new PET radiotracers beyond 18F-FDG and application of hybrid PET/ceCT have been reviewed and discussed.
+Results: Some recent studies about potentials and limitations of 18F-FDG PET/CT in staging melanoma, new PET radiotracers beyond 18F-FDG and application of hybrid PET/ceCT have been reviewed and discussed.

-Institute of Nuclear Medicine, Università Cattolica del Sacro Cuore, Rome, Department of Biomedical and Dental Sciences and Morpho-Functional Imaging, Nuclear Medicine Unit, University of Messina, Department of Nuclear Medicine, Clinic of Radiology and Nuclear Medicine, University Hospital Basel.
-Basel, Department of Nuclear Medicine, University Hospital Zurich/University of Zurich.
-Raemistrasse 100, 8091 Zurich, Executive Committee of the Italian Association of Nuclear Medicine, Milan
+Institute of Nuclear Medicine, Università Cattolica del Sacro Cuore, Rome, Department of Biomedical and Dental Sciences and Morpho-Functional Imaging, Nuclear Medicine Unit, University of Messina, Messina ME, Department of Nuclear Medicine, Clinic of Radiology and Nuclear Medicine, University Hospital Basel, Basel, Department of Nuclear Medicine, University Hospital Zurich/University of Zurich, Raemistrasse 100, 8091 Zurich, Executive Committee of the Italian Association of Nuclear Medicine, Milan